supercgor/supercgor.github.io/_pages/research.md

 # Machine Learning for Computational Studies of Interfacial Water Systems

-While the structure of ice crystals is commonly understood as simple, however, the water molecules on the interface between substances and vacuum can be complicated.
-For example, there will be [pre-melting](https://www.nature.com/articles/s41570-019-0080-8) layers on the surface of ice.
-In these quasi-liquid layers, water molecules exhibit a disordered state, forming bi-layer structures and rings.
-Resolving the physics of these layers can help us understand the reactivity, the crystalization, and the interaction with other substances of water molecules.
+In the field of solid/liquid interface characterization, we are utilizing Atomic Force Microscopy (AFM) to investigate the behavior of water molecules at the interface between ice crystals and vacuum.
+While the structure of ice crystals is commonly perceived as straightforward, the water molecules at these interfaces exhibit complex behaviors, such as forming [pre-melting](https://www.nature.com/articles/s41570-019-0080-8) layers and complex ring systems.
+By delving into the physics of these layers, we aim to enhance our understanding of the reactivity, crystallization, and interactions of water molecules with other substances.

-By utilizing one of the characterization techniques in Solid/Liquid interface - Atomic Force Microscope(AFM).
-We obtain the AFM images from DFT simulations, using neural networks (NN) to discover the spatial information of water molecules.
-After that, we apply this method in realistic structures from real AFM images obtained from our collaborators.

 ![Research Workflow](../images/research_img1.jpg)

-The real AFM images often contain noise and unexpected defects.
-To enhance the accuracy of our data, we apply domain adaptation methods, improving the reliability of the experimental findings.
-We obtain a very reliable label from the data of experiments.
-However, only one single layer can be very unstable in simulations, we are still developing generative algorithms (such as utilizing [Equivariant Graph Neural Networks](https://www.sciencedirect.com/science/article/abs/pii/S0950705122001289) on [score-based models](https://arxiv.org/abs/2011.13456)).
-Our goal is to decode the transition between ice crystals and disordered layers, enhancing our understanding of water molecule reactivity and interaction, which has profound implications in various scientific domains.
+We've obtained AFM images through simulations and applied neural networks (NN) to uncover the spatial information of water molecules.
+This method is further extended to real AFM images acquired from our collaborators, focusing on realistic structures.
+We've also employed several advanced techniques such as Domain Adaptation (DA), and ice-rules adjustment algorithm to bolster the reliability of our experimental findings.
+The outcomes on realistic AFM images have proven to be highly accurate and reliable.

 ![Results](../images/research_img2.jpg)

+Furthermore, We are developing generative algorithms, such as utilizing [Equivariant Graph Neural Networks](https://www.sciencedirect.com/science/article/abs/pii/S0950705122001289) (EGNN) and [score-based models](https://arxiv.org/abs/2011.13456).
+Our ultimate goal is to decode the transition between ice crystals and disordered layers, thereby deepening our understanding of water molecule reactivity and interaction.

 # Physics Informed Active Learning